 This is the result of painstaking and thorough work by the government and the Central Bank of Djibouti.
 The authorities realized from the start that, given the country's size and population, it would be a struggle, if not impossible, to attract global banks to its shores, even pan-African banks.
-"So what we did was strengthen our capacities, revise our texts, redraft the banking law and create a department dedicated to bank supervision," explained Ahmed Osman Ali, the governor of the counshare a great deal.
-Since independence, the US has stood by Djibouti."

-ILYAS MOUSSA DAWALEH MINISTER OF ECONOMY AND FINANCE "For us, the United States is a very important strategic partner and with whom we share a great deal.
-Since try's central bank.
-"If we're going to open up the market to smaller, more fragile banks, we need to be in a position to support them through closer supervision, based essentially on a riskbased approach," he added.
+"So what we did was strengthen our capacities, revise our texts, redraft the banking law and create a department dedicated to bank supervision," explained Ahmed Osman Ali, the governor of the country's central bank.
+"If we're going to open up the market to smaller, more fragile banks, we need to be in a position to support them through closer supervision, based essentially on a risk-based approach," he added.